 Student Health FAQ

-The following are answers to several of the most frequently asked questions about student health concerns.
-While some specifics may differ from student to student depending on age and other factors, parents will recognize most of these situations from their own experience.
+While specific circumstances may differ from student to student, parents will recognize most of these situations from their own experience.

 Your school nurse will call you under any of the following circumstances: